Is weed legal in Tennessee?

 Medical marijuana laws are very limited in Tennessee despite efforts in 2020 to put a legalization bill on the general election ballot.
 The one exception is for cannabidiol (CBD) products containing less than 0.9% THC for the treatment of intractable seizures, permitted by a 2015 law signed by Governor Bill Haslam.
 Medical cannabis treatment is only allowed in CBD oil form.

-In recent years, anesthesiologists Rep. Bryan Terry and Sen. Steve Dickerson have been pushing for Tennessee medical marijuana legislation that would further explore the use of medical cannabis as treatment for qualifying conditions.
-Dickerson’s latest effort in 2018 dissolved when he saw that the medical use bill wouldn’t garner enough support.
+In recent years, anesthesiologists Rep. Bryan Terry and Sen. Steve Dickerson have been pushing the state legislature to take up legislation that would further explore the use of medical cannabis for qualifying conditions.
+Dickerson's latest effort in 2018 dissolved when he saw that the medical use bill wouldn't garner enough support.

 Purchasing cannabis in Tennessee

 CBD oil must be acquired legally in the US and outside of Tennessee.
 It must have a manufacturer's label that says the product contains less than 0.9% THC.
 Purchasers must be able to show proof of legal purchase.